Karkku railway station: History

 Karkku railway station was opened on the Tampere–Pori railway line opened in 1895, at the village of Palviala in the former Karkku municipality.
 The village surrounding the station soon became the centre of the Karkku municipality and some industry was also established near the station, such as a sawmill and a furniture factory.

 The station building, built using the same designs originally made for the stations of the Oulu railway, was completed in 1895.
 The station building was expanded in 1904 with a cross gable designed by architect Bruno Granholm, which follows the original construction method of the station.
 The appearance of the building has remained almost original after both construction phases.
 The interior of the station building was completely renovated as well.
 A goods warehouse was built at the station in 1946.

-During the last decades, the population of the station village has dropped significantly, dropping down to 600 by the turn of the millenium.
+During the last decades, the population of the station village has dropped significantly, dropping down to 600 by the turn of the millennium.
 The station is still used especially by the students of the nearby educational institution.

 In 2013, the Karkku station area was renovated as part of the basic improvement contract for the railway between Lielahti–Kokemäki.
 New high edge platforms and light platform shelters were built at the station.
 In addition, the station's lighting and parking were improved.